 How ripe should my bananas be?

-This banana cookie recipe uses fresh banana.
+This banana cookie recipe uses fresh bananas.
 Since the cookie dough already contains an added sweetener, we don’t recommend using a ripe or very ripe banana to avoid an overly sweet cookie.

-Below are some tips to select the perfect banana ripeness.
+Below are some tips for selecting the perfect banana ripeness.
 It depends on the recipe, of course.
 Some recipes like a banana bread recipe will call for a ripe banana.
 Use the ripening guide below to help you select bananas!

 - Underripe – skin is yellow with green tips.
 These bananas won’t deliver flavor or sweetness in baking.

-- Fresh banana – skin is entirely yellow, flesh is firm.
+- Fresh banana – skin is entirely yellow.
+The flesh is firm.
 These bananas deliver flavor and light sweetness in banana smoothies.
-They are great for baking too if the recipe already calls for a large amount of sugar or liquid sweetener.
+They are great for baking if the recipe already calls for a large amount of sugar or liquid sweetener.